matryer/silk/README.md

 The above would be a request to `GET /users/123`.

+  * Captured values are only available when assertions are successful

 #### Environment variables

 You can access environment variables inside Silk tests using the `{$NAME}` format, where `NAME` is the environment name.